 The results of the AQR process are summarized globally (including for Areas and Regions), along with any key areas where the results indicate that continued improvements are required.
 Summarized results are shared within the network.
-Measures to resolve audit quality matters noted from the Global AQR program, regulatory inspections and peer reviews are addressed by Assurance leadership and our PPD.
+Measures to resolve audit quality matters noted from the Global AQR program and regulatory inspections are addressed by Assurance leadership and our PPD.
 These programs provide important practice monitoring feedback for our continuing quality improvement efforts.